Landing Net Mesh

 The McLean Salmon Landing Nets

 I'm a big fan of the McLean landing net and the sturdy durable way this net frame has been constructed.
-Others professional guides see this the same way so I'd say that this particular net is one of the most popular landing nets in Scotland at this time.
+Many other professional guides see this the same way so I'd say that this particular net is one of the most popular landing nets at this time.
 It's just a pity that there wasn't as much thought given to the early mesh bags that were fitted to these lovely weigh scale net frames and describing the original large gauge mesh net bag as 'course' on fish would have been giving it a promotion!

 Change The Landing Net Mesh Bag